Code-Institute-Submissions/workout-world/README.md

     * Trying to submit the form with all the required information and the page reloads.

 ### Bugs
 * It's a gap on the screen to the left on mobile verision that disepears after pressing something.
+* Images don't work when deploying the website.
 ## Deployment

 ## Credits